Your Apprenticeship Journey

 - tour the campus.

-As an apprentice, you have agreed and signed a Commitment Statement to the following responsibilities throughout your programme at Buckinghamshire New University.
+As an apprentice, you have agreed and signed a Training Plan to the following responsibilities throughout your programme at Buckinghamshire New University.

 - Attend all learning activities/classes required